Our Vision, Mission, and Statement of Faith

 By 1980 hundreds of indigenous people were brought to the fields around the orphanage from the Southern Mexican state of Oaxaca.
 They came to work in the tomato fields, the newly developing commercial agricultural industry of this region of Mexico.
 At the same time, Christian workers and missionaries arrived at the orphanage from the U.S./Canada.
 They helped to care for the children at the orphanage and to distribute food and clothing to the destitute field workers.
 These unevangelized people responded to the claims of the Gospel with many coming to faith.
 The Pereaus and their growing number of prayer partners continued to work and to pray.

-In 1999 FFHM’s launched two new mission bases in the cities of Morelia, Michoacán, and Tlacolula, Oaxaca with capacity to care for another 140 orphaned and needy children.
-A vibrant satellite church was also established at each of these new missions.
+In 1999 FFHM launched two new mission bases in the cities of Morelia, Michoacán and Tlacolula, Oaxaca with capacity to care for another 140 orphaned and needy children.
+Outreach ministries were established at each of these new missions.

-By 2011 the Baja Mission had grown to include the following ministries:
+Today the Baja Mission has grown to include the following ministries:

 - Orphanage and Nursery to 90 children

-- Largest Macadamia Nut Orchard in North America
+- Largest Macadamia Nut Orchard in Continental North America

 - Soup Kitchen